-Gas mileage should be significantly better than in the larger C-Class, Mercedes predicts, since the CLA 250 weighs less, has less aerodynamic drag and has a more efficient transmission than the rear-drive sedan.
+The 2014 Mercedes-Benz CLA 250 earns gas-mileage ratings that are significantly better than in the larger C-Class, at least in the CLA 250.
+The front- or all-wheel-drive sedan weighs less than the C-Class, has less aerodynamic drag and has a more efficient transmission than that rear- or all-wheel-drive sedan.
 It also has standard stop/start, which shuts down and reawakens the CLA when it pauses at stoplights.
 It's smooth enough, but the stop/start effect sends a quiver through the driveline.

 The result is an EPA rating of 26 miles per gallon city, 38 miles per gallon highway, and 30 mpg combined.
 We've driven the CLA 250 extensively now in the U.S., and have earned more than 37.3 mpg on long interstate runs, without much modulation of our driving habits.